Who is this article for?

 This tutorial explains how to:

-- Export report information from the Code42 console and Code42 web apps to a CSV file
+- Export report information from the Code42 console to a CSV file

 - Import the CSV file to Microsoft Excel while preserving data types and number formats